All Episodes

 And what they're saying here in a nutshell is that the American public was too stupid to understand how good Obamacare is for them.

-If they'd have been told up front about everything, they would have rejected it, and that would have been a mistake because this is the greatest thing that's ever happened.
+And that would have been a mistake because this is the greatest thing that's ever happened.

-And Obama, in order to get it through, and get it signed into law for the good of everybody, had to lie to everybody.
+And Obama, in order to get it through and get it signed into law for the good of everybody, had to lie to everybody.

 He's actually being very valiant.